 Why you should choose a regulated broker in Estonia

-If you take the sensible route and choose a regulated broker you can enjoy peace of mind because you can be confident they will follow recognized guidelines and provide you with an adequate level of service.
-Regulated brokers have to comply with a number of different regulations and restrictions, but these are all developed for your protection.
-The use of segregated accounts is one such requirement, and it means a broker who is facing financial difficulties or bankruptcy, will not be able to use your funds to repay debts.
+If you take the sensible route and choose a regulated broker you can enjoy peace of mind because you can be confident they will follow recognised guidelines and provide you with an adequate level of service.
+Regulated brokers have to comply with a number of different regulations and restrictions, all of which are developed for your protection.
+The use of segregated accounts is one such requirement, which means a broker who is facing financial difficulties or bankruptcy will not be able to use your funds to repay debts.

-As you are a resident of Estonia, your choice of regulated broker is a little wider.
-Not only can you choose an EFSA or MTR regulated broker, but you also have the option of choosing a broker which is regulated in another EEA member state.
+If you are a resident of Estonia, your choice of regulated broker is a little wider.
+Not only can you choose an EFSA- or MTR-regulated broker, but you also have the option of choosing a broker that is regulated in another EEA member state.